 Having a parent with an alcohol use disorder puts children at a higher risk for developing anxiety disorders, depression, and difficulty with cognitive and verbal skills development.
 They are also more likely to suffer from parental abuse or neglect.

-Does Insurance Cover Alcohol Rehab in Orange County?
+Does Insurance Cover Alcohol Rehab in Dana Point, California?

-One of the first concerns a person has when considering entering alcohol rehab in Orange County has to do with the financial aspects.
+One of the first concerns a person has when considering entering alcohol rehab in Dana Point has to do with the financial aspects.
 Alcohol rehab is considered behavioral healthcare, and many insurance companies cover some or all of the cost.